-- MUA 1141 BRASS FOR NON MAJORS I Brass instruction for nonbrass / music education majors.
+- MUA 1141 ELECTIVE BRASS I Brass instruction for non-brass/music education majors and non-music majors.
 Designed to teach the fundamental principles of playing, explore moderate levels of literature and develop the student's interest in playing.
-One semester hour credit. - MUA 1151 BRASS FOR NON MAJORS II Brass instruction for nonbrass/music education majors.
+One semester hour credit. - MUA 1151 ELECTIVE BRASS II Brass instruction for non-brass/music education majors and non-music majors.
 Designed to teach the fundamental principles of playing, explore moderate levels of literature and develop the student's interest in playing.
-One semester hour credit. - MUA 1172 BRASS FOR MUSIC EDUCATION MAJORS I Brass instruction for music education majors with an emphasis on brass instrumental playing.
+One semester hour credit. - MUA 1172 BRASS FOR MUSIC EDUCATION MAJORS I Brass instruction for music education majors with and advanced non-music majors with an emphasis on brass instrumental playing.
 Designed to teach the fundamental principles of playing, explore moderate to advanced levels of literature, develop the student's interest in playing and strengthen the student's playing ability.
-Two semester hours credit. - MUA 1182 BRASS FOR MUSIC EDUCATION MAJORS II Brass instruction for music education majors with an emphasis on brass instrumental playing.
+Two semester hours credit. - MUA 1182 BRASS FOR MUSIC EDUCATION MAJORS II Brass instruction for music education majors with and advanced non-music majors with an emphasis on brass instrumental playing.
 Designed to teach the fundamental principles of playing, explore moderate to advanced levels of literature, develop the student's interest in playing and strengthen the student's playing ability.
-Two semester hours credit. - MUA 1211 CLASS GUITAR I Instruction for beginning guitar player's that includes basic accompanying styles and an introduction to classical guitar technique.
+Two semester hours credit. - MUA 1241 ELECTIVE GUITAR I Guitar instruction for non-music majors and music majors who wish to take guitar as an elective.
+Introduction to guitar technique, repertoire, and performance of standard literature.
 One semester hour credit.